Lobular Breast Cancer: Section 5.b.

-Invasive lobular carcinoma (ILC) is the second most common type of invasive breast cancer, representing between 5% to 10% of all breast cancer.
+Invasive lobular breast cancer (ILC) is the second most common type of invasive breast cancer, representing between 5% to 10% of all breast cancers.

-The 2012 WHO guidelines now recommend tumor grading of invasive lobular cancer (ILC) and Pathologists will use grading systems such as the ‘Nottingham grading system’ (Elston & Ellis, 1991).
+However, the 2012 tumor grading of invasive lobular cancer (ILC) and Pathologists will use grading systems such as the ‘Nottingham grading system’ (Elston & Ellis, 1991).
 The majority (75%) of classic ILC are Grade 2 (using the Nottingham grading system) with ILC Grade 3 more likely to be of solid and pleomorphic sub-type.

-The 2012 WHO guidelines recommend the use of immunohistochemistry staining for E-cadherin in distinguishing ILC from NST carcinomas; but caution is given as up to 15 % of ILC also express E-cadherin (e.g. the tubular-lobular variant).
+The 2012 WHO guidelines recommend the use of immunohistochemistry staining for E-cadherin in distinguishing ILC from NST carcinomas.
+However, caution is necessary because up to 15 % of ILC also express E-cadherin (e.g. the tubular-lobular variant).

 Mammographic X-ray findings of ILC seen in A. the cranio-caudal

 view (CC) and B. the lateral view, shows indistinct margins of the

 There are some important features of invasive lobular carcinoma (ILC), particularly when compared with invasive ductal carcinoma (IDC) of the breast (Rakha et al., 2010).

 - In the U.S., the incidence of the diagnosis of lobular breast cancer is increasing more rapidly than that of ductal cancer.

 - In postmenopausal women, hormone replacement therapy (HRT) may carry a stronger risk for lobular cancer than for ductal cancer risk.

 - Invasive lobular carcinoma (ILC) arises in older women; the tumors tend to be larger but better-differentiated tumors